Vihaan3/knowledge-garden/content/Personal Knowledge Management/Memetics.md

   - pattern
   - empty
 ---
 **Very** well described here: https://unaligned.world/p/life-is-memetics.
-I also liked Byrne Hobart's related notion of selection factors that he describes [here](https://www.youtube.com/watch?v=5GQOO76XaUM).
+I also liked Byrne Hobart's related notion of [selection factors](https://capitalgains.thediff.co/p/selection-effects).

 Natural selection is at play in every information system.
 "No matter how abstract you get, information - be it chemical structure, body shape, or poem - proliferates and mutates to find an environmental optimum."